Message transfer agent

-Messages exchanged across networks are passed between mail servers, including any attached data files (such as images, multimedia or documents).
-These servers also often keep mailboxes for email.
-Access to this email by end users is typically either via webmail or an email client.
+Messages exchanged across networks are passed between mail servers, including any attached data files (such as images, multimedia, or documents).
+These servers often keep mailboxes for email.
+Access to this email by end users is typically either by webmail or an email client.

 Operation

 A message transfer agent receives mail from either another MTA, a mail submission agent (MSA), or a mail user agent (MUA).
 The transmission details are specified by the Simple Mail Transfer Protocol (SMTP).
 When a recipient mailbox of a message is not hosted locally, the message is relayed, that is, forwarded to another MTA.
 Every time an MTA receives an email message, it adds a Received trace header field to the top of the header of the message, thereby building a sequential record of MTAs handling the message.
 The process of choosing a target MTA for the next hop is also described in SMTP, but can usually be overridden by configuring the MTA software with specific routes.